 |Brent Ozar||Erik Darling||Pinal Dave|

 |Jes Borland||Grant Fritchey||Kenneth Fisher|

 |Kimberly Tripp||Steve Jones||Robert Davis|

 |Matan Yungman||All the Pass Virtual Chapter Leaders|

-One of the things all of these people have in common, is that have inspired me to be a better DBA.
-In fact, some of them have inspired me to be a better a developer (ok, just be a developer).
+One of the things all of these people have in common is that they have inspired me to be a better DBA.
+In fact, some of them have inspired me to be a better developer (ok, just be a developer).
 The point is, for me personally, these are some of my professional mentors.
 I follow their blogs, webcasts, or in some cases both.
-They all of freely given their time and energy to bettering the SQL community.
-Everyone of them is an inspiration of what makes the SQL community so special.
+They all freely give their time and energy to better the SQL community.
+Every one of them is an inspiration of what makes the SQL community so special.
 So to all of you, I say Thank you.
-Your contributions are truly appreciate and are invaluable for the rest of us.
+Your contributions are truly appreciated and are invaluable for the rest of us.